aws-samples/saga-choreography-pattern/README.md

 ## Setting up the environment

-The CDK code in this repository creates teh target architecture as shown in the diagram.
-These include IAM roles, REST API using API Gateway, DynamoDB tables, the EventBridge event buses and Lambda functions.
+The CDK code in this repository creates the target architecture as shown in the above diagram.
+These include IAM roles, REST API on API Gateway, DynamoDB tables, Amazon EventBridge event buses and Lambda functions.

 1. You need an AWS access key ID and secret access key for configuring the AWS Command Line Interface (AWS CLI).
 2. Clone the repo:
 ```bash
 git clone git@ssh.gitlab.aws.dev:vaibhvmi/saga-choreography.git
 ```
-3. Start the Docker or Docker Desktop.
+3. Start Docker or Docker Desktop.

 4. The cdk synth command causes the resources defined in the application to be translated into an AWS CloudFormation template.
 The cdk deploy command deploys the stacks into your AWS account.
 Run:
 ```bash
 cdk synth
 cdk deploy
 ```
 5. CDK deploys the environment to AWS.
 You can monitor the progress using the CloudFormation console.
-The stack name is SagaChoreographyStack.
+The stack name shall be SagaChoreographyStack.

 ## Security